bradshawsguide/website/src/content/stations/252-wallingford/station.md

 desc: Wallingford, to which the station affords easy access, is an ancient and somewhat picturesque town, agreeably situated on the banks of the venerable Thames.
 ----
 text: Wallingford, to which the station affords easy access, is an ancient and somewhat picturesque town, agreeably situated on the banks of the venerable Thames, and includes among its "lions" the remains of a formidable castle.
 The churches of St. Leonard's and St. Mary are of great antiquity.
 St. Peter's, a modern edifice, has a tower of very peculiar construction.
 A massive stone bridge, with nineteen arches, spans the river.
 It has a considerable trade in corn and malt.

-On leaving the station the railway returns into the county of Berks, and the country assumes a more agricultural and less romantic aspect than that which we had previously traversed.
-Alternately dipping into excavation, and flitting over embankment, we are carried across Hagbourne Marsh, and passing over the Wantage and Wallingford road, we arrive at [Didcot](/stations/didcot).